federizer/federizer/docs/DESCRIPTION.md

 ## Project Implementation

 We plan to implement this project as a proof of concept using Golang for the backend services, with a filesystem as the data store and SQLite for storing references and metadata of External Resources.
 OpenAPI 3.1 documentation will be developed to ensure clear and standardized API references.
 For the frontend, we will create a Progressive Web App (PWA) using the React framework, utilizing styled-components for styling.
-Additionally, we will design a synchronization protocol with polling to sync a Placeholder Message in the PWA with the mailbox.
+Additionally, we will design a synchronization protocol with polling to sync the Placeholder Message and inline External Resources with the mailbox.

 ## Future Work